miampf/shork-old/README.md

 # Shork 🦈

+**Note**: This project was archived due to my bad code style and lacking experience in language design :) .
+I do plan on rewriting this project eventually, maybe even soon, but it'll probably take a while.

 A fishy try on interpreted programming languages and a tribute to the all loved IKEA shorki.
 Meant to be for easy developement of PoC exploits, but feel free to use it however you want (this also means that I am not responsible for ANYTHING you make with this!)

 ## What works atm?